GloveDotCom/box-view-box-content/README.md

 ## Services Exposed
     /
-    A site map - list all exposed services
+    Site Map - A list of all exposed services

     /hello
     A simple route displaying your base folder items